 The maximum fee for hunting, fishing or trapping licenses sold by a license agent or online is \$4 per item; except the maximum fee for issuing all Nonresident Small Game Licenses is \$8.
-The agent's fee may not be charged for issuing the State Migratory Bird Certification.
+The agent's fee may not be charged for issuing the State Migratory Bird Certification or Habitat Stamp.